instaclustr/cassandra-operator/doc/migration.md

 The operator of version 4.0.0 is also built on top of Operator SDK framework of version [0.13.0](https://github.com/operator-framework/operator-sdk/blob/master/doc/migration/version-upgrade-guide.md#v013x).

-# How to migrate from operator 2.x to later
+## How to migrate from operator 2.x to 4.x and later

 If you end up in a situation you have a running cluster deployed by operator of version lower than 2.6 and you are migrating to e.g. 5.x, one way how to migrate is as follows: